 The design of the GNI-r3 controller can be extended, for example, to add elevation control with a second rotator.
 There are 2 methods – one is adding some code, Arduino has enough pins (PD3, 5, 6 on the new diagram, and a small board with relays for the elevation.
 The second method – use two GNI-r3 controller boards (mount one above the other or next to each other and make a suitable housing).
 But then each rotor is controlled from separate COMs (you need two USB cables or a USB hub).
 You can go further and put several boards in one housing.
 This solution may be interesting for owners of many rotating antennas – significant space saving on the your desk HI.

-The source code of the controller with extensive comments is available at https://github.com/sp5gni/GNI-r3-rotator-controller .
+The source code of the controller with extensive comments is available at https://github.com/sp5gni/GNI-r3-rotator-controller (better to ask for last updated version).
 I send the layout pdf and operation manual files on request.
-Assembled and launched PCB as in the picture in the article is available (via email@example.com).
-Operation manual of GNI-r3 controller is here .

 Note – commercially available displays with I2C interface (or separate interfaces for soldering) usually have the address “27”.
 I also met with the address “3F”.
 In this case, the LiquidCrystal_I2C comand in the source code must be modified accordingly.

-Improved rotor controller GNI-r4 is also available (see above).
-It is a version with the possibility of programming, with a mouse manipulator, complete, in a solid metal housing, see the User Manual .
-If you refer that the source of the information was the site http://hf5l.pl/ , I give a 10% discount!
+Improved rotor controller GNI-r5 is also available (see above).
+It is a version with the possibility of programming, with a mouse manipulator, complete, in a solid metal housing.

 Mirek Sadowski email@example.com